emmiiorji/kittycare_backend/README.md

     git clone git@github.com:emmiiorji/kittycare_backend.git
     ```
 - Create a `.env` file in the root directory and add the necessary environment variables following the `.env.example` file (located in the root directory) as a guide.
 - Follow <a href="https://support.google.com/cloud/answer/6158849?hl=en">this article</a> to set up Google OAuth 2.0 and add the client id and secret as GOOGLE_OAUTH_CLIENT_ID and GOOGLE_OAUTH_CLIENT_SECRET respectively, with the above mentioned `.env.example` as sample
-- Create an account at [cloudinary](https://cloudinary.com/) and include the api keys within the .env file
+- Ensure that the url `CLIENT_BASE_URL` is listed among the authorized origins in the Google Console
+- Also ensure that the url `CLIENT_BASE_URL/GOOGLE_OAUTH_REDIRECT_URL` is added as listed among the authorized redirect urls in the Google Console

 ### Install